MUSTE-Project/MULLE/BACKLOG.md

 is however used internally.
 E.g. in `linearizeTree` which is used in the ajax-backend.

+Use framework for (de-) serializing values when storing in database.
+---

+Make `FromROW` instances for data types.

+Use framework for web requests
+---

+E.g. `snap`

+Use Haskell data files for e.g. the grammar files.
+---

+Split database init script into seperate module
+---

 Style improvements / dead code removal
 -----------------